 You can collaborate within the platform by sharing projects with other DNAnexus users at various access levels.
 To share a project with a collaborator, click the Share icon in the upper right corner of the project page.

 Type the username or the email address of an existing DNAnexus user.

 Repeat the above steps to add more users at the same time.

-You can analyze the Quickstart data we imported earlier by running DNAnexus-provided apps.
-Select Apps from the Tools menu in the top navigation to see a list of what is available.
+You can analyze the Quickstart data we imported earlier by running the provided DNAnexus apps.
+Select Tools Library from the Tools menu in the top navigation to see a list of what apps are available.

 Apps and workflows are run from a particular project and put any output objects in the same project.
 Let's return to your project page to run the apps you've just installed.

 Select Projects in the top navigation.